MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-spark-list-data.md

 ### show_description

-bool.
-Indicating whether or not to print out the detail to console.
+Bool value, indicating whether or not to print out the detail to console.

 ### compute_context